Abdelrahman-Ahmed-Samir/Anemia-Detection-System-using-Pyke-GUI/README.md

 	time, any form of bleeding following a minor incident, thumb anomalies since birth, drooping eyelids and hearing loss and/or any ear anomalies.

-  -For each of the mentioned types of Anemia above you will find in the document inside the folder the main symptoms of each type in a question way.
+  -For each of the mentioned types of Anemia above you will find in the SystemInfo file inside the folder the main symptoms of each type in a question and answer way.

   - The used library to create the GUI is PySimpleGUI